Dênis Pires de Lima

 Doctor in Chemistry – University of Minas Gerais – UFMG, Brazil Phone: +55 67 3345 3676 E-mail: firstname.lastname@example.org

 Bachelor’s in Pharmacy from Universidade Federal de Minas Gerais (1986) and doctorate at Chemistry from Universidade Federal de Minas Gerais (1994).
-He is currently full professor at Universidade Federal de Mato Grosso do Sul.
+He is currently Senior Researcher at Institute of Chemistry of the Universidade Federal de Mato Grosso do Sul.
 Has experience in Chemistry, focusing on Organic Synthesis, acting on the following subjects: antitumoral, resveratrol, structural modifications and detoxification by fungi of aromatic amines.
 He has a Productivity Research Fellow from the National Council for Scientific and Technological Development (CNPq) since 2013, currently at level 2.

 Main lines of research